diananova/seniorSidekick/README.md

 ## SETUP
 1. download the repo as a zip
-2. npm install (gets the dependencies)
+2. npm install (gets the dependencies) -> npm audit fix (if there are vulnerabilities)
-3. npm audit fix (if there are vulnerabilities)
+3. cd view -> npm install
-4. npm run build
+4. npm start
 ## INTRODUCTION

 ### Inspiration